Ultimate guide to travel vaccinations

 Japanese encephalitis

-The Japanese Encephalitis vaccine is recommended for anyone planning to stay for at least a month in Asia.
+The Japanese encephalitis vaccine is recommended for anyone planning to stay for at least a month in Asia.

 It’s also recommended for the Pacific islands and northern Australia.
 It’s rare in Japan now due to immunisation programmes.